otaviof/setup-shipwright/README.md

 act --secret="GITHUB_TOKEN=${GITHUB_TOKEN}"
 ```

-Note the `GITHUB_TOKEN` secret informed, a read-only type of authorization token is needed to clone additional GitHub repositories.
+The `GITHUB_TOKEN` is necessary for checking out the upstream repositories in the action workspace, and for this purpose the token only needs read-only permissions on the [`shipwright-io` organization][shpGitHubOrg].
+The token is provided by default during GitHub Action execution inside GitHub.

 ## Troubleshooting